MooersLab/biological-crystallography-voice-in/README.md

 These math equations are also rendered in org-mode in Emacs, Markdown cells in Jupyter, and R Markdown notebooks.
 Of course, they work in documents on Overleaf, the online LaTeX editor for academics, and in other TeX and LaTeX editors.

-The cite command prefix is for inserting citekeys for commonly cited references.
+The site command prefix is for inserting cite keys for commonly cited references.
 (The word `cite` is interpreted as `site`, so we use `site` in the command.)
 The corresponding BibTeX file is *biocryst.bib*.
-If you are not using LaTeX, you will have to edit the *biocryst.csv* file to change the `\cite{}` to whatever format is requried by your bibliography management system.
+If you are not using LaTeX, you will have to edit the *biocryst.csv* file to change the `\cite{}` to whatever format is required by your bibliography management system.
-I write one sentence per line so long cite keys at the end of sentence are no problem.
+I write one sentence per line, so long cite keys at the end of a sentence are no problem.
 This writing style greatly eases the shuffling of sentence order during rewriting, and it facilitates version control during collaborative writing.

-In my opinion, the wrapping of sentences is not necessary in source documents for reading comprehension.
-I suspect that line wrapping acutally hinders reading.
-It was probably imposed on us by publishers hundreds of years ago to save paper.
-I leave it to education researchers to run the appropriate controlled experiments.

 https://github.com/MooersLab/biological-crystallography-voice-in/assets/15176203/c9e71fd7-e3f5-4f58-9b3d-c9dc3f87ab1e